AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Adapting Embedding Models to African Languages

-where $s_{i,j} = \mathbf{q}i^\top \mathbf{p}_j$ is the similarity between query embedding $\mathbf{q}_i$ and passage embedding $\mathbf{p}_j$, and $\tau$ is a temperature hyperparameter.
-The numerator contains the similarity between query $\mathbf{q}_i$ and its corresponding positive passage $\mathbf{p}{i \cdot G}$.
-The denominator includes all similarities between $\mathbf{q}i$ and all passages in the batch, comprising both pre-mined hard negatives (from NLI contradiction examples and hard negative mining) and in-batch negatives (other queries and passages from the same training batch).
-With cross-device negative sharing enabled, the total negative set spans all examples across all GPUs in the distributed training setup, providing a rich set of challenging negative examples for each query.
+Here $s_{i,j} = \text{cos}(q_i, p_j)$ is the similarity between the query embedding $\mathbf{q}_i$ and passage embedding $\mathbf{p}_j$, and $\tau$ is a temperature hyperparameter.
+The numerator contains the similarity between query $\mathbf{q}_i$ and its corresponding positive passage $\mathbf{p}_\text{pos}$.
+The denominator aggregates similarities between $\mathbf{q}_i$ and all passages in the batch, covering both pre-mined hard negatives (derived from NLI contradiction examples and hard negative mining) and in-batch negatives (passages associated with other queries in the same training batch).

+\paragraph{Knowledge Distillation} The distillation term aligns the student’s predicted distribution with the teacher’s scores using cross-entropy:

+where $P_{teacher}^{(i,j)}$ and $P_{student}^{(i,j)}$ are normalized softmax scores for the query $i$ and the $j$-th passage, produced by the teacher reranker and the student encoder, respectively.\footnote{We used embedding cosine similarity for the student encoder and logits of the concatenated query and passage for the teacher reranker.} Teacher's scores are obtained during training data construction, where each example is annotated with both positive/negative labels and teacher's score.
+We detail this data creation process in the next section.